Higher Education Student Survey – The results are in! Discover what students really want from their school.Read the report

 The solution: Live chat

 71% of 16-24 year-olds believe that CX can be drastically improved by quick responses.

+Live chat is the most popular support channel for students, followed by email.
 The speed at which students can ask a question and get a fast answer is key to the popularity of live chat for students.
 Students have grown up in a digital world that has created a desire for instant gratification, and this has seeped into student support services.
 The instancy of live chat messaging caters to this behavioral expectation better than any other channel.

 Grown up surrounded by technology and spending 74% of their free time online, live chat is also an incredibly convenient channel for students to reach out via.

 “Our students are mostly 17, 18 or 19 years old, and they naturally find live chat very easy to use.
 It’s also very quick for them – they can hop on a chat, ask us a question, and have their answer in a minute – all from their mobile device.
 It’s the perfect channel to help us engage with them and give them the support they need.”